tdyku/typed-lua-core/README.md

 # Typed Lua Core Typechecker
 [![Build Status](https://travis-ci.org/tomkee/typed-lua-core.svg?branch=master)](https://travis-ci.org/tomkee/typed-lua-core)

-The idea of this project is to use Haskell as another way of reasoning about the typing rules of Typed Lua.
+The idea of project is to use Haskell as another way of reasoning about the typing rules of Typed Lua.
 Project involves implementing parser and typechecker for Typed Lua Core.

-[Typed Lua](https://github.com/andremm/typedlua) is a typed superset of Lua that compiles to plain Lua.
+**[Typed Lua](https://github.com/andremm/typedlua)** is a typed superset of Lua that compiles to plain Lua.
 It provides optional type annotations, compile-time type checking, and class-based object oriented programming through the definition of classes, interfaces, and modules.

-Typed Lua Core is reduced version of Typed Lua prepared to present rules of Typed Lua type system.
+**Typed Lua Core** is reduced version of Typed Lua prepared to present rules of Typed Lua type system.

 Typed Lua Core contains:
 * multiple assignments
 * local (typed and untyped) declarations